-A young journalist, Stefano (Gabriele Lavia), receives a used typewriter from his girlfriend, Alessandra (Anne Canovas).
+A young journalist, Stefano (Deep Red's Lavia), receives a used typewriter from his girlfriend, Alessandra (Canovas).
 Out of curiosity (or boredom), he looks at the old ribbon inside and reconstructs the sentences last typed by its previous owner.
-After much headstrain, he deduces that Paolo Zeder, a scientist prominent in the 1950s, discovered that certain areas of the world are actually "K Zones" -- supernatural landmarks where dead bodies may be brought back to life after being buried in the soil.
-Stefano digs further into the history of Zeder, and by tracing a number of strange unsolved deaths, he learns that a small group of followers holed out in an abandomed camp are determined to continue Zeder's studies by reviving a dead priest.
+After much mental string he deduces that Paolo Zeder, a scientist prominent in the 1950s, discovered that certain areas of the world are actually "K Zones" -- supernatural landmarks where dead bodies may be brought back to life after being buried in the soil.
+Stefano digs further into the history of Zeder, and by tracing a number of strange unsolved deaths, he learns that a small group of followers holed out in an abandoned camp are determined to continue Zeder's studies by reviving a dead priest.